tidwall/gjson/README.md

 This will retrieve the library.

 ## Get a value
 Get searches json for the specified path.
 A path is in dot syntax, such as "name.last" or "age".
-This function expects that the json is well-formed, and does not validate.
+This function expects that the json is well-formed and validates.
 Invalid json will not panic, but it may return back unexpected results.
 When the value is found it's returned immediately.

 ```go
 package main